learning2hash/learning2hash.github.io/_publications/wild2004asymptotic.markdown

   - {name: "Paper", url: "https://arxiv.org/abs/cs/0408011"}
 tags: []
 ---
-The asyptotic number of nonequivalent binary n-codes is determined.
+<p>The asyptotic number of nonequivalent binary n-codes is determined.
 This is also the asymptotic number of nonisomorphic binary n-matroids.
 The connection to a result of Lefmann, Roedl, Phelps is explored.
-The latter states that almost all binary n-codes have a trivial automorphism group.
+The latter states that almost all binary n-codes have a trivial automorphism group.</p>